mongodb/docs/source/administration/replica-sets.rst

   systems.

 - No member is eligible to become :term:`primary`.
-Members must have a :js:data:`members.priority` setting greater than 0, be less than ten seconds behind the last operation to the :term:`replica set`, and generally be *more* up to date than the voting members.
+Members must have a :js:data:`members[n].priority` setting greater than 0, be less than ten seconds behind the last operation to the :term:`replica set`, and generally be *more* up to date than the voting members.